picssel/vue-multilingual/README.md

 ## IMPORTANT

-This site is no lognger mantained, but kept for historical and informational reasons.
+This repo is no longer maintained but is kept for historical and informational reasons.

 # vue-multilingual